 Along the way, Professor Scheindlin will discuss such great personalities of Jewish and Spanish history as Naḥmanides, Judah Halevi, El Cid, and King Philip II.
-We will enjoy northern Spain’s stunning scenery; travel from Zaragoza to Madrid via Spain’s high-speed AVE train; visit world-class museums; and enjoy the readings of the great Spanish Hebrew poets.
+We will enjoy northern Spain’s stunning scenery, travel from Zaragoza to Madrid via Spain’s high-speed AVE train, visit world-class museums, and delight in the readings of the great Spanish Hebrew poets

 - 10 nights of deluxe accommodations in Barcelona, Zaragoza, and Madrid

 - Visits to Barcelona’s Jewish Museum, Aljafería Palace, La Seo Chapterhouse Tapestry Museum, Tarazona’s old Jewish Quarter, El Tránsito Synagogue and Museum, the Thyssen-Bornemisza Museum, and the adjoining medieval palaces of the Picasso Museum with over 4,000 of his works